Laying a new lawn

-I think it might be the psychology of the instant effect that leads gardeners to by-pass proper preparation before laying turf as opposed to preparing a seed bed for grass seed.
+I think it might be the psychology of creating and instant effect that leads gardeners to overlook proper soil preparation ahead of laying turf, as opposed to preparing a seed bed for grass seed.

-I have witnessed shoddy preparation on many occassions over the years and I believe that the effect of one minute having a dark brown look and the next a bright emerald sheen tends to make customers overlook proper preparations.
+I have witnessed shoddy preparation on many occasions over the years and I believe that the appeal of one minute having a dark brown look and the next a bright emerald sheen, tends to make customers ignore proper preparation.

 It is fair to say that you will get a cowboy element of any trade in any walk of life and sadly the landscaping industry is no exception.